mjarco/perse/Readme.md

 ModelType values convertion
 ---------------------------
-It''s one of most important features in perse package.
-With functions listed below it''s possible to convert ModelType values into map[string]string values and other way round.
+It's one of most important features in perse package.
+With functions listed below it's possible to convert ModelType values into map[string]string values and other way round.
 *  map[string]string => value:
     *  MapValue
     *  CrudValue